Unnamed father searching for Rachael, who was sold in Montgomery, AL, in spring 1864, by Mrs. Mary Ann Baldwin of Mississippi.

 Thomas and Arthur were brought from Virginia 20 years earlier [ca 1847] and sold between Mobile and Montgomery, AL

-His father left occupied Selma, AL, with Federal raiders, near the end of the Civil War.
+Bill Dudley searching for his father Austin Dudley who left occupied Selma, AL, with Federal raiders, near the end of the Civil War.
 Has not been heard from since.

-Wesley searching for Tom, Daniel, and Manual Nowlan, who moved from Virginia to Alabama since the Civil War with Matthew B. Nowlan
+John Wesley searching for Tom, Daniel, and Manual Nowlan, who moved from Virginia to Alabama since the Civil War with Matthew B. Nowlan.

 Anderson has not seen his family since 1863.
 His brother, Edmond, killed at Fort Pillow, during the Civil War.